All Episodes

 Why were we separating from the tyranny of Britain?

-freedom because it was assumed, it was proclaimed that freedom is instilled in every human being by virtue of creation by God.
+Because it was assumed, it was proclaimed that freedom is instilled in every human being by virtue of creation by God.

-And that it is man, men, women, whoever, who attempt to deny that freedom from average, ordinary, everyday.
+And that it is man, Men, women, whoever, who attempt to deny that freedom from average, ordinary, everyday, call them whatever you want, people.

 And the founders had had enough of it.

-They had studied immensely the history of the world up to their point In time, they had found the horror stories and what they thought were the recipes, and that became the United States of America.
+They had studied immensely the history of the world up to their point in time.

 For the first time in the history of the world, and this is the true American exceptionalism.

-For the first time in the history of the world, a country was founded on the premise that its people run the show.
+For the first time in the history of the world, a country was founded on the premise that its people run the show and that its government is subservient to the people.

 That the people are governed and lead lives according to the natural born freedom they had.

-The reason why it's a struggle is because up until that time, and since that time in other parts of the world, the history of humanity has been tyranny.
+The reason why it's a struggle is because up until that time and since that time in other parts of the world, the history of humanity has been tyranny.

-The history of humanity has been bondage in some cases, torture, tyranny, no economic freedom, the history of the world has been the subjugation, the subordination of individuals to government, dictatorial control.
+The history of the world has been the subjugation, the subordination of individuals to government, dictatorial control.

 That's the story of America.

-Young hip liberal teachers are inculcating young skulls full of mush.
+But apparently, out in Denver, Colorado, I'm sure other places, young hip liberal teachers are inculcating young skulls full of mush.

 But the idea that this country is flawed, this country denies equality to people and freedom and fairness and what have you.